ghaynes429/ghaynes429.github.io/projects/encryption/README.md

 ## Part 4: Reflection Questions

 - What is the difference between symmetric and asymmetric encryption?
 What purpose did each serve in this simulation?
+Symmetric encryption uses one shared key for both encryption and decryption, while asymmetric encryption uses a public key and a private key.
+In the simulation, asymmetric encryption was used to safely exchange the secret key, and symmetric encryption was used to encrypt the actual message because it’s faster.
 - Why is it important that this protocol uses a new key for each message?
+Using a new key each time limits the damage if a key is ever exposed.
+It also prevents attackers from collecting many messages encrypted with the same key and using patterns to break the encryption.
 - Why is it important that you never share your secret key?
+Your secret key allows someone to decrypt your messages or impersonate you, so sharing it destroys your security.
+Keeping it private ensures only you can read the encrypted content.
 - In the transport layer, do these messages use TCP or UDP?
 Why?
+These packets act like TCP because they include sequence numbers and ordered delivery.
+TCP is used when reliability is required, which these packets clearly depend on.
 - Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.
+In the internet layer, each packet is wrapped in an IP header and routed across different networks toward the destination.
+At the link layer, the packet is turned into a frame with MAC addresses and sent across the physical network hardware.
 - This protocol successfully encrypts the **content** of the message.
 Even though and adversary in the middle can't read the content of the message, what other information can they still see?
+They can still see metadata such as IP addresses, packet sizes, and timing.
+Even though they can’t read the encrypted content, this information can reveal who is communicating and how often.